Knowing how to source and access funding for innovation can be a challenge for companies both large and small.

 - UKRI Funding to support excellent research, as judged by peer review, that has an impact on the growth, prosperity and well-being of the UK.

-- Welcome Trust Supports collaborations between universities and industry partners.
+- Wellcome Trust Supports collaborations between universities and industry partners.

 - British Heart Foundation Supports the development of technologies with transformative potential from the proof-of-concept stage to being ready for the commercial market.